rsa-rajesh/myPaint/README.md

-# this project consist of
+# This project consist of
 * Di
 * ViewModel
 * NetModules with Chucker Intercepter